Merchant Acquirer vs Payment Processor: What’s the Difference?

 In-person payment flow

 📌 Pro Tip: Get MONEI Pay to take in-person payments from your phone.
-It's the perfect POS alternative to let customers checkout anywhere in your store, restaurant, or on the go us QR code payments.
+It's the perfect POS alternative to let customers checkout anywhere in your store, restaurant, or on the go using QR code payments.

 Online payment flow

-When the customer enters their card information online, it’s sent through the payment gateway where the data is encrypted and turned into a token.
 Tokenization is used to protect sensitive payment information by replacing the data with a non-sensitive equivalent.
 After a token has been created, it gets sent through the processor.
 Then, through the payment gateway, the processor notifies the customer if the transaction has been approved or declined.

 💡Pro Tip: Check out our guide on how to choose the best payment gateway for your e-commerce business to learn what questions to ask and factors to consider before you select a payments partner.